martschm/martschm.github.io/python_route_optimization.md

 n_places = data.shape[0]
 ```

+Here is an example of how the csv-file should be structured
+ 	python_route_optimization_sample_csv.png

 # cartesian product of all locations
 # exclude routes from "a" to "a" and from "a" to "starting point"
 locations = data.copy()